Search information pages

 Aims & scope

-ETSM is an open access, peer-reviewed, online journal dedicated to presenting original research and review articles on any topic that relates to identifying and solving problems in translational stroke research.
+Experimental & Translational Stroke Medicine is an open access journal presenting original research, review and comment articles on any topic that relates to identifying and solving problems in experimental, translational and clinical stroke research and related cerebrovascular diseases.

-By offering a high-visibility forum for new insights and discussions, the journal aims to help improve the quality of experimental stroke research in order to increase the rate of successful translation of novel treatment strategies into clinical practice.
+By offering a high-visibility forum for new insights and discussions, the journal helps improve the quality of experimental stroke research in order to increase the rate of successful translation of innovative treatment strategies into clinical practice.

 All articles published by ETSM are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.